IDMNYU/DM2193SP2015/awesome-web-class/mollison_levi/learning_log/html-quiz.md

     <!--
         Span tag
         Inline Element
-        Encapsulates blocks of code.
-No semantic meaning.
-(Div but inline) -->
+        empty period of space, wraps text and can be molded, but holds no implicit meaning -->
 ```